pubkey/rxdb/docs-src/slow-indexeddb.md

   <img src="./files/leader-election.gif" alt="Leader Election" width="500" />
 </p>

-The disadvantage is that the leader election process takes some time on the inital page load (about 150 milliseconds).
+The disadvantage is that the leader election process takes some time on the initial page load (about 150 milliseconds).
 Also the leader election can break when a JavaScript process is fully blocked for a longer time.
 When this happens, a good way is to just reload the browser tab to restart the election process.

 Using a leader election is implemented in the [RxDB LokiJS Storage](./rx-storage-lokijs.md).